-The QIP-NJ Behavioral Health Learning Collaborative (BHLC) focused on improving follow-up visits after an ED discharge.
+The QIP-NJ Behavioral Health Learning Collaborative (BHLC) focused on improving follow-up visits after an Emergency Department (ED) discharge.
 The BHLC began in September 2021 and ended in September 2022.
 The Maternal Learning Collaborative (MLC) focuses on inpatient maternity units and EDs as priority settings to test changes for improvements in maternal care processes and outcomes for the New Jersey's Medicaid maternity population.
-The MLC will start in October 2022.
+The MLC started in October 2022.

 The QIP-NJ Maternal Learning Collaborative (MLC) launched in October 2022 and will end in October 2023.
 The following materials outline the program design, improvement strategy and expectations:

 The QIP-NJ Behavioral Health Learning Collaborative launched in September 2021 and ended in September 2022.
 The following materials outline the program design and improvement strategy.